 How to implement a Marketing 2.0 Model: The Result

-Being able to interact with the customers in two ways communication channels has many advantages.
+Interacting with the customers in two ways through communication channels has many advantages.
 Although it introduces many challenges such as the ones mentioned above.

-Most of these challenges could be resolved by implementing a data management plan that includes the implementation of a social CRM or CRM system.
-Furthermore, such a plan requires long-term commitment and large initial investment.
+Most of these challenges could be resolved by implementing a data management plan that includes a social CRM or CRM system.
+Furthermore, such a plan requires a long-term commitment and a large initial investment.

 Adopting Web 2.0 Principles

 Implementing the technologies is not enough!
 A more important stage in moving toward Marketing 2.0 is adopting the principles of Web 2.0.
-The new approach empower the customers, this fact worries many managers and executive decision makers.
-The most important thing for most of the managers is the control issue according to the same research.
+The new approach empowers the customers, which worries many managers and executive decision-makers.
+The most important thing for most the managers is the control issue, according to the same research.

-Internet users are ready for Web 2.0 concept much better than companies who think about taking advantage of the concept.
-Organisational culture, risk of losing control over content and simultaneously increasing the power of customers make companies reluctant to the new tools, although decision makers are aware of potential Web 2.0 benefits.
-The disadvantages of losing control and increasing the power of customers in fact happens no matter whether companies directly would benefit from Web 2.0.
+Internet users are ready for the Web 2.0 concept much better than companies who think about taking advantage of the concept.
+Organisational culture, risk of losing control over the content and simultaneously increasing the power of customers make companies reluctant to the new tools.
+However, decision-makers are aware of potential Web 2.0 benefits.
+The disadvantages of losing control and increasing the power of customers happen no matter whether companies directly would benefit from Web 2.0.

-Intermediary sites, self service portals and independent blogs are just a few examples where the information about company, coming from its clients may appear and be popularised.
-Companies gradually try to accustom to new conditions and leverage the new trends, however the research shows it is very hard what is underlined by saying that “as the three layers of the new media communicative ecology – the social, content and technology – are co-evolving, the Web 2.0 is not only a valuable conceptual aid, but also an important practical imperative touching not only marketing but the whole organisation.
+Intermediary sites, self-service portals and independent blogs are just a few examples where the information about the company coming from its clients may appear and be popularized.
+Companies gradually try to accustom to new conditions and leverage the new trends however the research shows it is very hard what is underlined by saying that “as the three layers of the new media communicative ecology – the social, content and technology – are co-evolving, the Web 2.0 is not only a valuable conceptual aid, but also an important practical imperative touching not only marketing but the whole organisation.